 The Policy & Resources Committee is responsible for setting policy on pay and conditions of employment within Brighton & Hove City Council.
 The council has adopted the National Joint Council terms and conditions for local authority staff as amended locally.
-Chief Officers, including the Chief Executive, are similarly employed on nationally negotiated JNC terms and conditions but their pay is determined locally.
+Chief Officers, including the Chief Executive, are mainly employed on nationally negotiated JNC terms and conditions but their pay is determined locally.
+A minority of Chief Officers are employed on NJC terms and conditions, but similarly their pay is determined locally.

-The relevant sub-committee, committee or the Chief Executive makes the appointment of staff in accordance with the Officer Employment Procedure Rules.
-"The Council's Appointments and Remuneration Panel is responsible for advising on the remuneration applicable to;
+The relevant sub-committee, committee or the Chief Executive approves the appointment of staff in accordance with the Officer Employment Procedure Rules.
+The Council has adequate systems in place through the Appointment and Remuneration Panel to ensure value for money.